 - the application of appropriate ventilation

 - ensuring that any release of dangerous substances that may give rise to risk is suitably and safely collected, contained, removed to a safe area, or otherwise rendered as safe as possible

 - the avoidance of ignition sources including electrostatic discharges and adverse conditions which could cause dangerous substances to give rise to harmful physical effects

 To mitigate the detrimental effects of a fire, explosion or other harmful physical effects arising from dangerous substances, employers should seek to:

 - reduce the number of employees that could potentially be exposed to risk

 - provide explosion suppression systems

-- ensure that a plant or facility is able to withstand an explosion
+- ensure that a plant or facility can withstand an explosion

 - provide employees with adequate personal protective equipment (PPE)

-- ensure that operations are able to safely manage, store and transport flammable materials
+- ensure that operations can safely manage, store and transport flammable materials

 - ensure risk-reduction measures are consistently maintained to an adequate standard

 DSEAR Regulation 7 (where explosive atmospheres may occur)

 As DSEAR regs look to define where an explosive atmosphere may or may not occur, every employer must classify places at a workplace where an explosive atmosphere may occur.
 These areas should be classified as hazardous or non-hazardous zones (HAC).